 Track your progress

-Use a running app or simple log to track your runs.
-Recording distance, time, and how you felt helps you see progress over time—which is incredibly motivating.
-Our pace calculator can help you understand your times and set realistic goals.
+Use a running app or a simple log to track your runs.
+Recording distance, time, and how you felt afterward helps you see progress over weeks and months — which is genuinely motivating, because day-to-day improvement is invisible but month-to-month improvement is unmistakable.

-Remember, every runner started exactly where you are now.
+Remember, every runner started exactly where you are now — including the ones with the matching gear and the impressive splits.
 Be patient with yourself, celebrate small wins, and enjoy the journey.
-The running community is welcoming and supportive—you've got this!
+The running community is genuinely welcoming, and it has room for one more.
+You've got this.